-When the user select a PRF progress note title, CPRS displays this list of note actions only if sites have done the correct set up as described earlier.
-The user must then pick the action (new assignment, inactivate, reactivate, continue, or entered in error) that the note is documenting.
+When the user selects a PRF progress note title, CPRS displays this list of note actions only if sites have done the correct set up as described earlier.
+The user must then pick the action (new assignment, inactivate, reactivate, continue, entered in error, or DBRS/Other Field Edit Only) that the note is documenting.